On average customers save $133 when shopping for car insurance in Athens, GA. Enter your zip code to get insurance now.

 |Athens Average (per year)||Georgia Average||National Average|

 One of the best ways to save on auto insurance is to compare rates from multiple companies and to choose the insurer that best fits your coverage needs.
 For a typical driver, Georgia Farm Bureau offers Athens's most affordable premiums.
 Reference below the top options for affordable insurance in Athens.
-Don't forget to get car insurance quotes based on your unique driving profile.
+Don't forget to get free car insurance quotes based on your unique driving profile.

 |Insurer||Average Annual Rate|

 Check out our expert guides to learn how to find the best cheap car insurance and discover which auto insurance companies are rated best.

 The age group that enjoys the lowest auto insurance rates in Athens are drivers in their 50s, who pay an average of $1,325 per year.
 Drivers in their 60s pay marginally higher rates — $1,366 per year.

 The Athens drivers who pay the highest insurance rates are teenagers.
 One of the easiest ways to lower your car insurance rates as a driver in Athens is to age out of your teenage years.
 The cost differential between the auto insurance rates paid by teenage drivers and drivers in their 20s in Athens is $3,958, the largest such difference between any two age groups.

 In some cases, a driver's marital status and gender may affect their car insurance rates.
 In most locations in the US, single drivers pay more than married drivers based on data that says they're more likely to file claims.
 Married drivers in Athens pay $177 less than single drivers for auto insurance.
 Rates for those who are widowed are also much cheaper than rates for those who are single.
 Interestingly enough, in Athens, widowed drivers pay less than those who are single.

 Gender is another factor that can impact auto insurance costs.
 In Athens, female drivers pay more for auto insurance than do male drivers: $1 per year, to be precise.